 The Ministry of Social Affairs and Health is responsible for Finland’s social policy and prepares legislation on social welfare.

-In emergency situations people have the right to receive social services in the municipality they are staying in based on their individual needs in a way which does not endanger their right to receive indispensable subsistence and care.
+In urgent cases, every person residing in the wellbeing services county has the right to receive social services based on their individual needs in a way that does not jeopardise their right to indispensable care and subsistence.

 Social services respond to support needs

-- to support people in coping with everyday life
+- support people in coping with everyday life

-- to respond to need for support caused by interpersonal and domestic violence or other forms of violence and abuse
+- respond to the need for support caused by domestic and family violence or other forms of violence, abuse and mistreatment

-- to respond to need for support caused by alcohol or drug abuse, mental problems or other illness or disability or ageing
+- respond to the need for support caused by alcohol and drug abuse, other addictions, mental health issues or other illness or disability or ageing

-- to respond to other need for support relating to physical, psychological, social or cognitive functional capacity, as well as
+- respond to other need for support relating to physical, psychological, social or cognitive functional capacity, and

-- to support family and friends of those in need for support
+- support family and friends of those in need of support.

-The need for services is evaluated by making a service needs assessment.
-Everyone has the right to have a service needs assessment, unless it is obvious that an assessment is unnecessary.
-A service needs assessment must be started at once and completed without undue delay.
+The need for services is evaluated by making an assessment of the need for services.
+Everyone has the right to have an assessment of the need for services, unless it is obvious that an assessment is unnecessary.
+An assessment of the need for services must be started at once and completed without undue delay.
 Urgent services must be organised immediately.